joshua-wade7/READEME.generator/assets/README.md

 ## Installation

-npm i to install any necessary dependencies to run the app
+npm i to install any necessary dependancies

 ## Usage

-N/A
+Answer each prompt with as little or as much detail as desired.
+Once each prompt is answered, a ReadMe.md file will be generated for the user.

 ## Contributing